samuli-salonen/Teamspeak3/README.md

     sudo bash run.sh

-You have to add user details when asked during installation.
+You have to add user details when asked during installation, but you can just leave details empty.

 Wait for the rest to install.
 Done!